 GD&T replaces complex description notes with a single symbol or set of symbols, allowing for effortless reference and fast, precise communication.
 The process provides additional clarity when clients are working without a standard interpretation or tolerance, making even the most in-depth and complicated projects easier to complete.

-Ardel Machining specializes in precision machining that meets the closest tolerances.
+Ardel Engineering specializes in precision machining that meets the closest tolerances.
 As experts in the GD&T process, we are happy to discuss how incorporating the symbolic language will benefit your specific project.
+Contact our team of experts today to learn more.

 To find out more and to see the rest of the chart above, download our latest eBook, Cost-Effective Tips for Machining Complex Parts.